 Selling Property in Sri Lanka: Capital Gains Tax Guide

 Selling land or a building in Sri Lanka isn't quite like selling a car or some shares.
-The cash hits your account, the paperwork goes to the Registrar-General, and somewhere in the middle of all that the Inland Revenue Department expects a Capital Gains Tax Return on your desk within thirty days.
+The cash hits your account, the paperwork goes to the Registrar-General, and somewhere in the middle of all that the Inland Revenue Department expects a Capital Gains Tax Return on your desk within weeks.
 Most sellers don't find out about that deadline until their lawyer mentions it on transfer day.

 What is the capital gains tax on selling property in Sri Lanka?